rburade21/study/java_interview_questions.md

 ### What is depedancy injection?
 Dependancy injection is what we can call it as design pattern where spring container creates and inject the depedancies all over the code. so that developer need not to creeat object for those depedancies. we need to specify beans and autowire the depedancies wherever we need and spring container find those beans and creates object for us and inject it in our code.

+### What is IOC?
+It is a technique which spring container follows. traditionally we have been creating objects by our own which is very tedious job. so what spring controller does is it takes this control to handle these object in its own way. this is what we call as inversion control.

 ### Whart are scopes of beans?
 By defalut scope of beans is singleton, we can change it to prototype, session, reuqeust and global by spcifying scope in bean xml or by using @Scope("prototype")